‘True partners’ in excellence: Alumni couple pledges additional $500K to college

 “We love the Noles,” Brian said.
 “We eat, sleep and breathe Florida State football, which is back on track to create more great memories, like the ones we have from the Rovetta Business Building and Doak Campbell Stadium during our time at FSU.”

-This is an especially exciting time for the Williams family: Rush starts at FSU this month and plans to follow his parents to the College of Business and major in finance.
+This is an especially exciting time for the Williams family: Rush starts at FSU this month and plans to follow his parents and major in finance.
 He would do so in Legacy Hall, the cutting-edge five-story building that officials say will expedite the college’s path to preeminence.
 The facility is scheduled to open in late 2025.

 “It is exciting to see a university that Brian and I are so passionate about continue to grow, and we're both really excited about the new building, especially since our son plans to study finance in the College of Business,” Cortney said.
 “We would give regardless, but it makes it even more exciting when you’re getting a spectacular new home.
 Of course, it’s also a bonus that the college keeps moving up in the rankings.”

-He added: “It is a quite different business school than it was when Cortney and I went there, and we want to continue to support the leadership that is driving such tremendous success.”
+“It is a quite different business school than it was when Cortney and I went there," he said, " and we want to continue to support the leadership that is driving such tremendous success.”

 Tags